Hattorius/portfolio/public/aboutme.md

 ### University

-I'm currently attending the University of Applied Sciences Windesheim.
-They got some cool stuff, but I don't feel challenged at all after going to university for 2 months now.
+I'm currently attending the Windesheim University of Applied Sciences.
+They got some cool stuff, but I don't feel challenged at all after going to university for the first year now.
 Until now there has been nothing that was actually new to me.

 ## I ❤️ code